 "You’re trying to change me, Mom,” Lauren Schuster recalls son Royce's response when she questioned his choice of Wrangler jeans and cowboy boots for the spring fun run at school.
 Shorts and running shoes never crossed his one-track ranching mind.

 It's awfully rare to meet someone and immediately know they are doing exactly what they were made to do.
-Especially when they are only six years old.
+Especially when they are only eleven years old.
 But to meet Royce Schuster is to meet a miniature cowboy.
 It might seem odd to meet a kid and question your own sense of true identity, but this little man's authenticity is rare.

 Being a rancher isn’t just in Royce’s blood, it’s seeped into who he already is and smart money says it’s who he’ll always be.
 When you meet his father, 5th generation rancher Clay Schuster, it confirms Royce is essentially a clone.
 It’s heard sometimes that the American rancher is a dying breed, but down in southeast Washington near Goldendale, they are alive and grinding away and the genetics – of the cowboys and the cattle continues to improve.

 The Schuster Ranch was established in the 1880s by Clay’s great-great grandfather.
 In 1938, Clay's grandfather Art bought the first of the Registered Hereford cattle herd.
 Growing up across the barnyard from his grandparents, Clay began working on the ranch as a boy, and after graduation he stayed on board full time.
 Clay and Lauren were married in 2008, and purchased the ranch from grandmother Charl.